 Most experts agree that once your baby shows signs of rolling over, it’s time to stop.
 Typically, this happens between 2 and 3 months of age.

-If your baby were to roll onto their stomach while swaddled, they could suffocate.
+As we said, if your baby were to roll onto their stomach while swaddled, they could suffocate.
 They simply don't have the neck strength to lift and turn their head to breathe in this position.

 Don’t take any chances.
 Once your baby can roll, it’s time to stop swaddling.